 Fraction 8: No perceivable difference from fraction 7.

 I’m betting that we are headed for a golden era of fruit spirits.
 This will be enabled by agro tourism and the ability to sell direct to consumers capturing the full retail markup for a producer.
-This will allow challenging spirits to be more economically viable.
+This will allow challenging to produce spirits to be relatively more economically viable.